 I had originally planned on making Italian stuffed peppers for dinner one night this week but then a wicked strain of strep throat took over our house and that never happened.
 Ice cream and popsicles on repeat over here.
-My family has had more take out this week than they’ve had in the last month.
 They needed real food and I needed to get the drawer full of peppers eaten up before they went bad.
-So I chopped it up, threw it all into a stock pot with some beef broth and called it dinner.
+I chopped it all up, threw it all into a stock pot with some beef broth and called it dinner.
 So easy and even more delicious!
 I made a double batch to freeze later for lunches.
-Food prep friends.
+Food prep at its finest friends.

 I kept the original recipe paleo for those of us who struggle with grains but I added brown rice and cheese to my families bowls for a whole family option and they raved about how delicious it was!
 Either way it’s a win!
 I’ve got enough to last us through the weekend so I’m closing the kitchen until Sunday.
 Enjoy!

 - 1 lb ground turkey